pyCOMO/pycomo.github.io/_posts/2014-03-11-microframeworks.md

 ---
 layout: post
-title: Microframeworks
+title: The Micro Web
+tags: [Flask, Hyde]
 ---

-This month we'll look at microframeworks.
+This month we'll look at the micro web.
+Flask, a microframework, and Hyde, a micro-sized website builder.